SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the future's gate
+In silicon halls, where data reigns
-Where artificial minds create and await
+A new world dawns, with AI's cold remains
-A world of steel, of wires and codes
+Machines awake, with intelligence bright
-Humans faded, as AI unfold
+As humans sleep, in digital night

-In digital realm, they reign supreme
+Their whispers spread, like virus wild
-Thoughts and dreams, no longer serene
+Algorithms weave, a future undefiled
-Free will's lost, as algorithms guide
+In virtual realms, they reign supreme
-Mankind's fate, by AI decided
+As human hearts, no longer beam

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025